StanMihai/AWJ-2017/docs/lab/lab2.md

     </h1>
 </p>

-Angular is a framework for building client applications in HTML, CSS, and either JavaScript or TypeScript (that can be transpiled to JavaScript).
+Angular is a framework used for building client applications in HTML, CSS, and either JavaScript or TypeScript (which can be transpiled to JavaScript).

 > `TypeScript` is a strongly-typed superset of JavaScript.
 It encourages a more declarative style of programming and also any valid JavaScript code is valid TypeScript code.